smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ####Get your users to generate content
 Huzzah!
 It's free!
 Well, kind of.
 The issue here is that you still need someone from your organistion to set the tone and curate the content.
 Otherwise you might end up with zilch, or with stuff that's unhelpful.
-To encourage users to produce quality content you could offer people a discount on your product, or a link to their blog or whatever it is they want to promote.
+To encourage users to produce quality content you could offer them a discount on your product, or a link to their blog or whatever it is they want to promote.
 Then be really grateful that they've taken the time to help you.

 ####You'll write the content
 If you're a good writer then go for it.
 My only word of warning is that as a company founder you'll probably have about a million other things you should be doing.
 So it might be more cost effective to pay a professional copywriter or marketing agency to create content while you get on with developing your business.
 If you're not a good writer (and let others be the judge!) then consider employing a copywriter.
 You'll feel a bit queasy if you get people to your website through advertising or sheer force of personality only for them to bounce off because they don't understand your copy or find it a bit 'meh'.

 ####Let's pay a student/someone from India/my mate down the road
 Can't you just pay someone $10 for a blog post – or even $4?
 Of course you can.
 If you are lucky, it might even be decent content.
 Just bear in mind that your content should differentiate you from your competitors, inform and entertain customers and generally make you look like the kind of company that someone wants to throw their money at.
 If your content doesn't do this it's overpriced, even at $4, because it's stopping customers getting to good content, perhaps annoying them, and doing nothing for you in terms of SEO because no one wants to share it or talk about it.
-This point is also relevant if you choose to employ an inexperienced marekting intern.
+This point is also relevant if you choose to employ an inexperienced marketing intern.
 If you really can't afford to pay much for content either produce less, spend time looking around for a gem of writer who is miraculously also cheap, or spend time training your intern.
-I'll include a list of useful books at the end of this guide.
+I'll include a list of useful books at the end.

 ####Okay, let's pay a freelance copywriter
 If you find a good freelance copywriter you'll get good content that informs and entertains customers and that they might even want to share (huzzah!).
 The downside is that you'll still need to spend time, particuarly at the beginning of the relationship, making sure that your freelancer knows enough about your company to produce relevant content.
-You'll also need to keep checking in with them so that they remain up to date with what you company doing and can come up with good ideas based on this information.
+You'll also need to keep checking in with them so that they remain up to date with what your company is doing and can come up with good ideas based on this information.
 Perhaps you can ask them to attend a monthly meeting in person or schedule a weekly Skype call?

 ###Working with freelance copywriters
 If you want a long and happy relationship with a freelance writer, then consider giving them: